devtron-labs/devtron/docs/user-guide/command-bar.md

 ### Steps to navigate to Workflow editor of an app (we’ll use dashboard app for this example)

-Open command bar by clicking the search bar or pressing (/).
+Open command bar by clicking the search bar or pressing `/`.

-Start typing the app name or part of the app name you’re looking for Navigate (up/down) between the matching results and press `→` to view nested options
+Start typing the app name or part of the app name you’re looking for Navigate using `↓``↑` between the matching results and press `→` to view nested options
 Note: Pressing Enter on a highlighted option will navigate to the selected page location.

 Selecting options creates a path in the command bar which is used to navigate to the desired location.